-The BLS (2020) reports a weighted average retail price of \$4.09 per pound of pork.16 The tax would thus be only 2.7 percent of retail value, strikingly lower than the tax for beef (and about two-thirds the ad valorem tax rate for milk).
+The BLS (2020) reports a weighted average retail price of \$4.09 per pound of pork.
+The tax would thus be only 2.7 percent of retail value, strikingly lower than the tax for beef (and about two-thirds the ad valorem tax rate for milk).

 For chicken, the USDA (2016) estimates for poultry place US emissions in 2013 at a total of 5 mmt (table 1).
 The USDA (2014) reports production of "broilers" in 2013 at 37,830 million pounds, and of turkeys, at 5,805 million pounds, for a total of 43,635 million pounds for poultry, or 19.8 mmt.
 For chicken, there is no need to convert these carcass weight data to edible meat equivalent.
-On this basis, the USDA estimates of emissions for the poultry sector were 0.25 kg CO_2 -eq per kg of meat.
+On this basis, the USDA estimates of emissions for the poultry sector were 0.25 kg $CO_2$ -eq per kg of meat.

-As discussed in Appendix A, for chicken the emissions intensity estimates of the FAO (2013) for North America differ in the extreme from those of the USDA (2016) for the United States.17 The FAO places emissions at 4.32kg CO2-eq /kg chicken meat.
+As discussed in Appendix A, for chicken the emissions intensity estimates of the FAO (2013) for North America differ in the extreme from those of the USDA (2016) for the United States.
+The FAO places emissions at 4.32kg CO2-eq /kg chicken meat.
 If only 20 percent of the FAO estimate is deducted to remove supply-chain fossil-fuel emissions (the FAO average for livestock), the intensity remains high at 3.46 kg, or 13.8 times as high as the USDA-based estimate.
 In contrast, as discussed in Appendix A, FAO-based emissions intensity estimates for North America are only modestly higher than the USDA-based estimates for the United States for beef (by 7 percent), and only moderately higher for pork (by 27 percent).

 The FAO estimates for chicken production show that the sector has a disproportionately high share of supply-chain CO2 emissions in the total, reflecting the absence of enteric fermentation emissions present for cattle (and other ruminants) and swine as well as relatively small emissions from poultry manure management.
-As discussed in Appendix A, after deducting sector-specific fossil-fuel CO2 emissions for chicken associated with feed, indirect energy, direct energy, and post-farm processing and distribution, the FAO estimate of emissions intensity for North American chicken production falls to 2.17kg CO2-eq/kg meat.18 As the adjusted level is still more than eight times the USDA-based estimate (0.25 kg CO2-eq/kg), for chicken the estimate used here is the average between that of the USDA-based and adjusted FAO-based
+As discussed in Appendix A, after deducting sector-specific fossil-fuel CO2 emissions for chicken associated with feed, indirect energy, direct energy, and post-farm processing and distribution, the FAO estimate of emissions intensity for North American chicken production falls to 2.17kg CO2-eq/kg meat.
+As the adjusted level is still more than eight times the USDA-based estimate (0.25 kg CO2-eq/kg), for chicken the estimate used here is the average between that of the USDA-based and adjusted FAO-based measures, or 1.21 kg CO2-eq/kg chicken meat.
+At a carbon-equivalent tax of 7.5 cents per kilogram of CO2-eq, the corresponding tax would be 9.1 cents per kilogram, or 4.1 cents per pound.
+The BLS (2020) shows the average retail price for a whole chicken in March 2020 as \$1.40 per pound (\$3.08 per kilogram).
+The carbon-equivalent tax would amount to a 2.9 percent tax on retail value.

-16 Price per pound and weights of sub-categories were: bacon, \$5.26 (44.9%); ham, \$3.38 (17.7%); chops, \$3.42 (14.6%); other, \$2.76 (22.8 percent).
+&lt;sup>14 Price per pound and weights of sub-categories were: bacon, \$5.26 (44.9%); ham, \$3.38 (17.7%); chops, \$3.42 (14.6%); other, \$2.76 (22.8 percent).

-17 I thank Laura Gallagher, Environmental Policy Analyst at the US Department of Agriculture, for guidance on the difference between the USDA and FAO estimates.
+&lt;sup>15 I thank Laura Gallagher, Environmental Policy Analyst at the US Department of Agriculture, for guidance on the difference between the USDA and FAO estimates.

-18 Calculated from FAO (2013, p.
+&lt;sup>16 Calculated from FAO (2013, p.
 36).